Health Sciences (Master's program)

 Admissions

-• Please make reference to a potential supervisor in your application for admission.
+- Students applying to the MHSc Thesis stream must make reference to a potential supervisor in their application for admission.

 Required test scores for English language proficiency: